lethaohuong94/Catalog/backend/docs/README.md

 DEFAULT_CATEGORY is the name of your default category that hold all items that don't belong to any category, please change it if you wish, but it can't be None

 3.
-Inside the folder backend/ is a file secret_key.py.
+Inside the configuration objects is JWT_SECRET_KEY field.
-This file hold the secret key used to decode your data.
+This field hold the secret key used to encode and decode your data.
 Please change it accordingly, but do NOT post it anywhere or give it to anyone.

 4.